eneko/eneko.github.io/_posts/2016-02-04-creating-swift-frameworks-for-ios-osx-and-tvos.md

 ![Configured Schemes](/media/swift-frameworks/12-schemes-after.png)
 *Configured shared schemes for each target*

-In addition, it is a good idea to enable Code Coverage data for each of the three schemes.
+In addition, it is a good idea to enable
+[code coverage](https://en.wikipedia.org/wiki/Code_coverage) for each of the three schemes.
 Select one scheme after another and press `Edit Scheme...`.
 Then, under 'Tests', select the checkbox that says `Gather coverage data`.